hpccsystems-solutions-lab/FindYourParadise/README.md

 <div>
 <img src="./Images/Bob.jpg" alt="Bob Foreman" width="85" height="100" />
 <p>Bob has been an ECL Trainer for the past 12 years, and has been a Technology Teacher for longer than he wants to admit.
-He will be you primary onsite contact regarding all ECL related questions during this event.</p>
+He will be your primary onsite contact regarding all ECL related questions during this event.</p>
 </div>

 <div>